-Nothing compares to the feeling when you are at the airport, passport in hand, big smile across your face, anticipating a long-awaited and hard-earned vacation.
+Nothing compares to the feeling when you are at the airport, passport in hand, a big smile across your face, anticipating a long-awaited and hard-earned vacation.
 But many bad things can ruin this great feeling when you step into the hotel.
 Unfortunately, getting injured at a hotel is nothing out of the extraordinary, and an increasing number of Americans seek legal help from premises liability lawyers to help them recover damages.

 When we pay hundreds or thousands of dollars to book a hotel room, we expect the hotel to care about our safety and ensure a safe environment for us and our family.
-Unfortunately, many hotels, motels, and resorts in Pittsburgh and elsewhere in Pennsylvania fail to provide a safe environment to their guests.
+Unfortunately, many hotels, motels, and resorts in Pittsburgh and elsewhere in Pennsylvania fail to provide a safe environment for their guests.

 The vast majority of all premises liability claims filed against hotels are caused by the hotel’s failure to properly maintain its grounds and ensure a safe and sanitary environment for its guests.
 When a hotel fails to take all reasonable safety precautions to ensure the safety of its guests, that hotel is breaching its duty of care.
 Therefore, the hotel can be sued for any resulting damages and losses as a result of that breach of duty.